 - 8. Summing It Up

-Multilingual learners (MLs) are by far the fastest-growing student population nationwide.
+English learners, referred to as multilingual learners (MLs) in this series, are by far the fastest-growing student population nationwide.
 Yet, they are an underserved student group, who deserve equal opportunities and access to resources to achieve academic success.
 It is our intention, therefore, to provide educators with opportunities to reflect on their teaching practices and explore ways in which they can help MLs see themselves as well as others a valued part of the world.
 To this end, we will be covering a range of topics in this series to help you (1) understand MLs’ diverse needs and strengths and (2) serve them better in your classrooms, schools, and communities.
 Thank you for being an advocate for MLs who, thanks to your dedication, will go on to enrich our communities and shape our nation.